KarryRen/KarryRen/README.md

 ### Hello World !👋 I'm Kai Ren (Karry).

 - ✨ I'm pursing Master of **Fintech** in Peking University.
-- 🌱 I learned the **Computional Finance** (Computer Science and Financial Engineering) in SiChuan University.
+- 🌱 I learned the **Computional Finance** (Computer Science and Financial Engineering) in Sichuan University.
 - 🔭 I'm focusing on:
   - The research of Time Sequence Prediction.
   - Quantitative investment.